openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

 The upstream production CMS config would exist in parallel.

 However, as of Sumac, we do not know of any site other than edx.org that successfully uses only YAML files for configuration.
-Furthermore, upstream-provided ``DJANGO_SETTINGS_MODULE`` which loads these yaml files (``lms/envs/production.py``) is not simple: it declares defaults, imports from other Django settings modules, sets more defaults, handles dozens of special
+Furthermore, the upstream-provided ``DJANGO_SETTINGS_MODULE`` which loads these yaml files (``lms/envs/production.py``) is not simple: it declares defaults, imports from other Django settings modules, sets more defaults, handles dozens of special